Well, that layer of dust on your furniture can only mean one thing. It’s time for spring cleaning.

 Lisa Johnson is owner of Molly Maidof Playa Vista 9469 Jefferson Blvd., Suite 118,

-Culver City, CA 90232, 310-838-3300 providing cleaning services to greater Los Angeles, CA. For your home cleaning needs, call the professionals at Molly Maid.
+Culver City, CA 90232, 310-838-3300 providing cleaning services to greater Los Angeles, CA Link opens in a new tab.
+For your home cleaning needs, call the professionals at Molly Maid.
 Call (800) 654-9647 now to connect directly with your local Molly Maid.
 Each maid services team comprises bonded, insured, licensed and uniformed housekeepers who are regularly supervised.
 Click here to request service in your area.